stanlysamuel/gensys/README.md

 ## Replicating Results for the ASE 2023 paper

 ### Using Docker
-The easiest way to reproduce the results is by creating a Docker image from the Dockerfile.
+The easiest way to reproduce the results is by building and running a Docker image from the Dockerfile, as follows:

 ```
 sudo docker build -t gensys-ltl .